-(b) Spanish: Spanish 201 and 204. (c) Romance Languages: Two courses in the teaching major field to be selected from French 214, 220, and Spanish 201, 204.
+(c) Romance Languages: Two courses in the teaching major field to be selected from French 214, 220, and Spanish 201, 204.

 All students must satisfy the general requirements for advancement to candidacy, which are described in Part Two of this bulletin under Master of Arts Degree.